adriancm93/website/content/home/experience.md

   * Built data pipelines to automate processing and analysis utilizing multiple data science and analytical tools such as Dataiku, Alteryx, and Tableau Desktop
   * Implemented and managed a Tableau Server to be utilized by multiple teams within a Finance division to share data and dashboards
-  * Applied SQL tuning techniques to increase query speed to help a finance team to improve efficiency
 """

 [[experience]]